 Your credit report and credit score are vital parts of your financial health.
-Using credit responsibly means you can get loans at the best possible rates.
+Using credit responsibly means you can get loans and other credit at the best possible rates.
 But what if there is a negative mark on your credit report that’s just plain wrong?

 Money expert Clark Howard says that it’s up to you to make sure your credit report is accurate.
 The credit bureaus sometimes make mistakes — as do companies that report your activity to the bureaus.

 In this article, we’ll show you how to ensure there are no errors on your credit report and guide you through the steps you need to take to correct any inaccurate information.